TALK TO SALES

 How to offer student loan repayments to your employees

 First, you'll need to determine how much you're willing to spend on employee student loan assistance.
-While the IRS allows you to provide up to $5,250 tax-free per employee per year, you don't have to offer that amount to see the program's benefits.
+While the IRS allows you to provide up to $5,250 tax-free per employee annually, you don't have to offer that amount to see the program's benefits.

-According to Education Data, the average student loan9 monthly payment is $460, or $5,520 each year.
+The average federal student loan payment is $503 a month, or $6,036 each year9.
 Repaying a significant portion of these monthly payments is enough to impact your employees positively.

 You can start by offering a $100 or $200 monthly payment and increase the amount as you can.
-You could also offer different allowance amounts based on employee tenures, such as offering less for first-year employees and more to those who have been with your organization for a few years.
-This creates an incentive for employees to stay at your organization, reducing employee turnover and saving you on acquisition costs for new talent.
+You could also offer different payments to different groups of employees.
+For instance, you can offer a lower payment amount to first-year employees than you would to those who have been with your organization for a few years.
+This incentivizes employees to stay at your organization, reducing employee turnover and saving you on acquisition costs for new talent.

 You can also offer more than the yearly cap.
-Any amounts over $5,250 per employee will be taxed, and you must report this excess as wages on your employees' W-2s.
+Any amounts over the $5,250 per employee limit will be taxed, and you must report this excess as regular wages on your employees' W-2s.
 Your employees will be responsible for paying any income taxes on these excess payments.

 Let's look at some examples of student loan assistance programs.

-According to SHRM, McLaren Flint Hospital provides $200 each month during an employee's first year in the program.
+According to SHRM10, McLaren Flint Hospital provides $200 monthly during an employee's first year in the program.
 In their second year, the amount increases to $300, while employees top out at $450 per month in their third year.
 The hospital caps total repayment at $15,000 per employee.

-Other organizations, such as Carvana10, offer $1,000 per year, while Google provides $2,500 per year per employee for student debt repayment.
+Other organizations11, such as Carvana, offer $1,000 per year, while Google provides $2,500 per year per employee for student debt repayment.

 Once you've decided on a monthly allowance, you'll have to determine who is eligible for the repayment program.
 Will you offer the benefit to all of your employees, only full-time employees, or to certain employees based on tenure or position?